hariseldon99/GSL-WIN64/README.md

 # GSL-WIN64
-Standalone 64-bit Windows Installer for the GNU Scientific Library.
+Standalone 64-bit Windows Installer for the [GNU Scientific Library](https://www.gnu.org/software/gsl/).
 Can be installed without dependencies.
-Use with IDEs such as [Code::Blocks](https://www.codeblocks.org/)
+Use from the [powershell](https://docs.microsoft.com/en-us/powershell/scripting/overview) or with any IDE such as [Code::Blocks](https://www.codeblocks.org/), [geany](https://www.geany.org/) or [VS Code](https://code.visualstudio.com/).
+Tested with codeblocks.

+If you just want to download and install the libraries, [click here](https://github.com/hariseldon99/GSL-WIN64/releases/) to obtain the installer.

+If you want to build the installer from scratch, read on.

 # Build Instructions